kaogilvie/Paul_Twitter_Librarian_ESQ/README.md

 ##- 0.1 -- 2/1/2014 -- twitter to user
 	1. Twitter REST API call from downloaded creds
 	2. Prints to a CSV and calls old tweets from the CSV archive

+##- 0.2 -- 4/20/2014 -- bring out the flask
+	1. CSV functionality deprecated
+	2. Web interface functional via Flask.py
+	3. Calls to Twitter and prints out gibberish dictionary of links only